(Disclosure: Some of the links below may be affiliate links)

-Before the birth of the baby, we bought many care items in advance, like nipple cream, skin cream, and such.
+Before the baby’s birth, we bought many care items in advance, like nipple cream, skin cream, and such.

 However, we received more than enough of these products from the hospital and samples that we have way too many of them.
 And some of them we bought and never needed them.
 We were sure that all of them were necessary by looking at “must-have lists” on the internet, but it turned out that all we needed we got samples in the hospital or from the midwife.
-And then, we completed when we needed.
+And then we completed it when we needed.

 So, be careful about not buying too many care products in advance.
 You may not need them as much as you think.

 The most important point from this article is that babies grow so fast!
-Clothes will rarely last more than a month, and then you have to change size.
+Clothes will rarely last more than a month, so you have to change size.
 And sizes come in different sizes as well based on brands.
 Some of the clothes we had we were not even able to use once.
 So, does it make sense to buy a costly cute cloth for your newborn to wear once or twice?
 Probably not.

-As you can see, there are many ways you can use to save money with your newborn.
+As you can see, there are many ways you can use to save money for your newborn.
 Overall, we thought we would have to spend significantly more than that.
-By being careful, we could spend reasonably, even if we made some mistakes along the way.
+By being careful, we could spend reasonably, even if we made mistakes along the way.